matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 `M_NOT_FOUND` error is returned.
 For other errors, such as file size, file type or user quota errors, the normal `/upload` rules apply.

+The client should include a `Content-Length` header to ensure the server knows if the file was uploaded entirely.
+If the server receives a different amount of data than specified in the header, the upload must fail.

-#### Changes to the `/download` endpoint
+#### Changes to the `/download` and `/thumbnail` endpoints
-Two new query parameters are added: `max_stall_ms` and `allow_stream`.

-* `max_stall_ms` is an integer that specifies the maximum number of milliseconds that the client is willing to wait for the upload to start (or finish, when streaming is not enabled).
-The default value is 10000 (10 seconds).
+A new query parameter, `max_stall_ms` is added to the endpoints that can download media.
+It's an integer that specifies the maximum number of milliseconds that the client is willing to wait to start receiving data.
-* `allow_stream` is a boolean that specifies whether or not the content repository should stream data as it comes in from the sender.
-Defaults to `true`.

-When another client tries to download media that is currently being uploaded, the content repository should send already uploaded data and stream new data as it comes in from the sender.
+The default value is 20000 (20 seconds).

-If the upload is not started after the time limit, the content repository should return a `M_NOT_YET_UPLOADED` error.
+If the data is not available before the specified time is up, the content repository returns a `M_NOT_YET_UPLOADED` error with a HTTP 404 status code.
 The error may include an additional `retry_after_ms` field to suggest when the client should try again.

-If streaming is not supported by the server, or if it's disabled with the query parameter, the content repository should act as if the upload has not started until the upload is finished.

-## Tradeoffs
+For the `/download` endpoint, the server could also stream data directly as it is being uploaded.
+However, streaming creates several implementation and spec complications (e.g. how to stream if the media repo has multiple workers, what to do if the upload is interrupted), so specifying exactly how streaming works is left for another MSC.

 ## Potential issues
 Other clients may time out the download if the sender takes too long to upload media.

+## Alternatives

 ## Security considerations

 ## Unstable prefix
-While this MSC is not in a released version of the spec, implementations should use `fi.mau.msc2246` as a prefix and as a `unstable_features` flag in the `/versions` endpoint.
+While this MSC is not in a released version of the spec, implementations should use `fi.mau.msc2246` as a prefix and as an `unstable_features` flag in the `/versions` endpoint.

 * `POST /_matrix/media/unstable/fi.mau.msc2246/create`
 * `PUT /_matrix/media/unstable/fi.mau.msc2246/upload/{serverName}/{mediaId}`
 * `?fi.mau.msc2246.max_stall_ms`
-* `?fi.mau.msc2246.allow_stream`

 [matrix-spec#432]: https://github.com/matrix-org/matrix-spec/issues/432
 [MSC701]: https://github.com/matrix-org/matrix-doc/issues/701